machawk1/ODUCS418/milestone4.md

 1. Upon a user registering for your web site (i.e., not GitHub users), utilize the [Gravatar API](https://en.gravatar.com/site/implement/) to associate with the user on your system based on the e-mail address the user supplied.
 2. Allow a user to override their Gravatar image by uploading a custom avatar, per [Milestone 2](https://github.com/machawk1/ODUCS418/blob/spring2015/milestone2.md).
 3. Allow a user to remove their associated avatar to default to a generic avatar image within your system (for the users in the [credentials file](https://github.com/machawk1/ODUCS418/blob/spring2015/credentials.txt)) or to default to their Gravatar image if one exists for their associated e-mail address.

+### Requirements (Bonus)
+The Docker deployment system has been updated to supply a consistent port number for each student.
+Completing these requirements are optional but are worth bonus points for a student's CS418 grade.

+1. Integrate your Q&A site with the [No CAPTCHA ReCAPTCHA API](https://developers.google.com/recaptcha/intro) by requiring a user to fulfill the CAPTCHA requirement before proceeding with some functionality of your web site.

 ## Submission